Mei Yamaguchi: Early career

+Jewels

 Yamaguchi faced Seo Hee Ham in a Jewels vs. Valkyrie match at Jewels 15th Ring on July 9, 2011.
 She was defeated by unanimous decision.

 Yamaguchi faced Mika Nagano at Jewels 17th Ring on December 17, 2011.
 She won the fight by split decision.

 Yamaguchi fought outside Japan for the first time in her MMA career when she faced Katja Kankaanpää at Botnia Punishment 11 on March 23, 2012 in Finland.
 She was defeated by unanimous decision.

 On July 21, 2012, Yamaguchi faced Emi Tomimatsu in a rematch at Jewels 20th Ring.
 She defeated Tomimatsu by unanimous decision.

 Yamaguchi next faced Megumi Fujii at Vale Tudo Japan 2012 on December 24, 2012.
 She was defeated by unanimous decision.

 On May 25, 2013, Yamaguchi faced Seo Ye Jung at Jewels 24th Ring.
 She defeated Jung by submission due to an armbar in the first round.

+PXC

 In her second fight outside Japan, Yamaguchi faced Patricia Vidonic at Pacific Xtreme Combat 40 on October 25, 2013 in Guam.
 She was defeated by split decision.

+In her sophomore bout in PXC, Yamaguchi faced Gina Iniong at PXC 43 on March 29, 2014.
+She lost the bout via split decision.

+Deep Jewels

+After Jewels brand was merged into Deep, Yamaguchi faced Yukiko Seki at Deep Jewels 4 on May 18, 2014.
+She won the bout via first-round technical submission.

+In her sophomore bout in the promotion, Yamaguchi faced Ayaka Hamasaki at Deep - Dream Impact 2014: Omisoka Special on December 31, 2014.
+She lost the bout via unanimous decision.